 How to see the VPN configurations set up on macOS

-All VPN configurations (manually set up or created by VPN apps) are listed in the Network window: System Preferences > Network.
+All VPN configurations (manually set up or created by VPN software) are listed in the Network window: System Preferences > Network.
 In the left panel, you will see all network configuration settings that include the VPN configurations.
 The VPN profiles are marked with the 🔒 icon.

 Select a VPN configuration to see the corresponding properties.
 For the VPN profiles set by a VPN app, the VPN Application text box shows the application (in the above screenshot, the NordVPN IKE app) that created the configuration.